ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-getting-started/guide.en-gb.md

 ## Requirements

 >[!primary]
-> If you are unsure how to log in to your organization’s web portal, you can find [this guide](pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-logging/)
+> If you are unsure how to log in to your organization’s web portal, read [this guide](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-logging) first.

-- a vCD account
+- a VMware Cloud Director account

-## In practice
+## Instructions

 VMware vCloud Director (vCD) is a cloud computing management platform. vCD enables the creation, management and deployment of virtualized computing resources on a large scale, and offers an agile and scalable infrastructure.
 With an easy-to-use user interface and advanced features such as resource management, automated billing, and enhanced security, vCloud Director simplifies the management of complex cloud environments.

 This solution enables you to provision and efficiently manage virtual machines, virtual networks, and other resources, providing increased operational agility and flexibility to meet changing business needs.

 >[!primary]
->Once you have logged in to your web interface, you will be greeted by a dashboard displaying your **vDC**, as well as a detailed summary of your resource usage (10).
+> Once you have logged in to your web interface, you will be greeted by a dashboard displaying your **vDC**, as well as a detailed summary of your resource usage (10).
 At the top of the screen, you will also find a navigation bar with the different settings options available for vCloud Director (vCD).

 ![Dashboard Overview](images/vcd-dashboard-overview.png){.thumbnail}

-The different sections available:
+The different sections available are the following:

 1. **Data Centers**
 2. **Applications**